duncm-lab/birthday_reminder/README.md

-# birthday_reminder
+# birthday\_reminder
-Scripts to remind me when peoples birthdays are
+#Description

-./add_birthday -f firstname -s surname -d day -m month all parameters are required pass ? for unknown values
+Scripts to remind me when peoples birthdays are.

-./get_birthdays -v dtb=30 birthdays #dtb: birthday is in the next 30 days
+Write birthdays to a text file with the add\_birthday command:

-## TODO
+    ./add\_birthday -f firstname -s surname -d day -m month

-- make paths more generic
+Query the list with the "bdr" command:
-- more configuration options (option to call on login to terminal etc, currently being done through .zshrc)
+    ./bdr

-- handle unknown or missing values
+The bdr script passes a variable _dtb_ to the get\_birthdays script, this variable represents the number of days into the future you wish to query e.g. dtb=100 will result in birthdays in the next 100 days being shown.